-Amazon Web Services (AWS) provides organizations unprecedented scalability and flexibility for meeting modern business demands.
-They provide the security of the underlying technology and services that they provide; however, while AWS provides the security of the cloud, it is the customer’s responsibility to ensure their security in the cloud.
-Proper configuration is critical for making an AWS environment resilient against cyber threats — and it’s more important than ever.
+Amazon Web Services (AWS) offers organizations unparalleled scalability and flexibility to meet modern business demands.
+While AWS ensures the security of its underlying technology and services, customers are responsible for securing their data and applications within the cloud.
+Proper configuration is essential to making an AWS environment resilient against cyber threats, and it’s more important than ever.

-One of the simplest ways for organizations to assess their AWS security posture is to use the Center for Internet Security’s (CIS) benchmarks — documented best practices that provide straightforward checks to identify gaps in the security configuration of your AWS services for maximum protection.
+One of the simplest ways for organizations to assess their AWS security posture is the Center for Internet Security’s (CIS) benchmarks.
+AWS CIS benchmarks are documented best practices that provide straightforward checks to identify gaps in the security configuration of your AWS services.

 The AWS CIS Foundations Benchmark is a compliance standard that provides guidelines specifically for hardening and monitoring AWS accounts.
-It was developed by the Center for Internet Security (CIS), whose mission is to make cyberspace safer by “developing, validating, and promoting timely best practice solutions.”
-CIS benchmarks are developed by a global community of security experts for securely configuring IT systems, software, and networks, and are considered the global standard for improving organizations’ security and compliance posture.
+Developed by the Center for Internet Security (CIS) who has a mission to make cyberspace safer by “developing, validating, and promoting timely best practice solutions.”
+Developed by a global community of security experts for securely configuring IT systems, software, and networks, the benchmarks are the global standard for improving organizations’ security and compliance posture.

 AWS CIS compliance is important because cloud misconfigurations are a leading factor in data breaches and other cybercrimes.
-The benchmark enables organizations operating in the cloud to ensure their IT infrastructure is safeguarded against cyber threats and attacks.
+In fact, the benchmark enables cloud-based organizations to ensure their IT infrastructure is safeguarded against threats and attacks.

 The AWS CIS benchmark provides guidelines for configuring the security options of foundational AWS services.
 These include: